trapcoin-dev/Trapcoin/README.md

 There is a max supply of 100.000.000 coins and the blocktime is 120 seconds.

+There was no premine or coin reservation, the blockchain started at block 0.

 We have a discord server if you have questions or want to support the project: https://discord.gg/fEkvN39